camunda/camunda-bpm-examples/multi-tenancy/tenant-identifier-shared-definitions/README.md

 To verify the behavior you have to
 * deploy the process definitions without a tenant id
-* set the authenticated user (which belongs to a tenant - see the given mapping)
+* set the authenticated tenant
 * create an instance of a shared process definition

 ```java